Click Before You Cast:

 Dive Deeper:

 Fish need dissolved oxygen to survive.
 During cooler months, there is plenty of oxygen in most areas of the Chesapeake Bay.
 However, when the waters warm, there are large areas of the Chesapeake Bay's deeper waters that have very little or no oxygen.
 This is caused by the dense, salty, deeper waters inability to be recharged with oxygen from surface mixing.
 In addition, algae blooms also cause low oxygen levels at night through respiration or when they die and decompose.
-In general, avoid fishing in waters with less than about 3 mg/l of dissolved oxygen, however for suitable oxygen conditions for gamefish see below.
+In general, avoid fishing in waters with less than about 3 mg/l of dissolved oxygen.

 Dive Deeper:

-• For more background on dissolved oxygen, click here.• Read about the current status of low dissolved oxygen in our recent Chesapeake Bay Hypoxia Reports.
+• Read about the current status of low dissolved oxygen in our recent Chesapeake Bay Hypoxia Reports (opens in new tab).

 Water temperature greatly influences the seasonal distribution of Chesapeake Bay gamefish.
 Each type of fish has a preferred temperature range where cooler than normal temperatures will slow them down and warmer temperatures will increase their activity.
 Some fish will avoid high water temperatures and in summer, often move as deep as possible to areas that still have adequate oxygen levels.
 To find fish in the cooler months, look for warmer water, and in the warmer months, look for cooler water.